de-grote/AOC2021/README.md

 day 15: Why do I need to make someone elses homework? btw part 2 takes like 3 hours and I'm not going to make it better.

 day 16: A lot of hardcoding but very doable, it was harder to know what to make than to make it.

+day 17: After two days of way to complicated challanges we finally got a good one!
+Part 1 in one line and part 2 with optimised search.